 Businesses are starting to see the benefits of industrial IoT in enhancing manufacturing operations and monitoring the entire production process.
 As IIoT technology continues to evolve, it is expected that more and more manufacturing operations will adopt it to stay competitive.

 Construction is a critical sector of every economy.
 It is used to build a country’s critical infrastructure, including its roads, bridges, dams, railways, and buildings.
 Construction is also a highly labor-intensive business, making it one of the largest employers in the world.
 With the construction industry accounting for such a large percentage of the global economy, it is not surprising that it has been one of the early adopters of IIoT technologies.

 One of the main benefits of industrial IoT in construction is in improving safety.
 Construction sites are often hazardous places, and accidents are all too common.
 By using IIoT sensors and devices, construction companies can monitor conditions on-site in real-time and take steps to prevent accidents before they happen.

 For example, if the IIoT sensor detects an abnormal temperature or atmospheric pressure change, this could indicate an imminent fire or explosion.
 By alerting the site foreman, workers can avert this potential disaster.

 In addition to improving safety, IIoT is also being used to increase efficiency and productivity on construction sites.
-For example, by using GPS tracking, construction companies can more accurately track the location of workers and equipment.
+For example, by using GPS tracking and integrating IoT asset tracking features, construction companies can more accurately track the location of workers and equipment.
 This information can optimize traffic flow on site and reduce congestion.